Hadrien-Cornier/ai-chat-obsidian/README.md

 - [ ] filter documents based on tags before starting the RAG conversation
 - [ ] add editor command to rewrite selection with the llm
 - [ ] add editor command to autocomplete the current line with llms
+- [ ] use Promise.all(...) to insert all documents with a command
+- [ ] figure out a way to report progress to the user of the indexing time left